Welcome to our official guide to Sandown Park Racecourse.

-Jumping is often at a premium, particularly over fences where down the back straight a famous 3 fences – known as railway fences – are jumped in quick succession.
+Jumping is often at a premium, particularly over fences were down the back straight a famous 3 fences – known as railway fences – are jumped in quick succession.
 It is said if you meet the first on the right stride, the others will come easily.

-The 5-furlong track is unique and has it’s own course, right down the centre of the track.
+The 5-furlong track is unique and has its own course, right down the centre of the track.
 Although having a steady rise it is a speed track where low numbers fair well.

 Sandown Racecourse Address

-The full racecourse address is:
+The full racecourse address of Sandown Park racecourse is:

 Sandown Park Racecourse